 You must designate the workbook days that are to be graded for a letter and indicate them by writing GRADE at the top of the page for that day.
 Those workbook activities selected for a letter grade will receive detailed comments and feedback.
-The remainder will receive less detailed attention and will count toward your participation grade.
+The remainder will be graded simply for completion and will count toward your participation grade.